whoissqr/io-jenkins-pipelines/README.md

 - Complete Jenkins setup (above).
 - Locate project that should be run as a pipeline using this shared library code.
   - eg: https://github.com/devsecops-test/vulnado
-- On this project, create a new file, 'Jenkinsfile' (no file extension).
+- On this project, create a new file, `Jenkinsfile` (no file extension).
-- Add the code below to the Jenkinsfile.
+- Add the code from the block below to the Jenkinsfile.
+  - Line #1 locates the library saved under Jenkin's global configuration using the `@Library` annotation.
+  - Line #2 imports all code from the shared-library package: `com.synopsys`.
+  - Line #3 triggers the execution of the shared-library code from the `execute()` method.
 ````
 @Library('io-library-java')
 import com.synopsys.*